xebia/aws-iac-analyzer/README.md

 ## Local Development

-For development purposes, you can run the application locally using either Finch (default) or Docker containers.
-This allows you to make changes to the code and see them reflected immediately without having to deploy to AWS.
+For development purposes, you can run the application locally using either Finch or Docker containers.
+This allows you to make changes to the code and see them reflected immediately without having to deploy code changes into your AWS stack.

 ### Prerequisites for Local Development